CEPHAL0/Electronic-Voting-System/README.md

-# electronic-voting-system
+# Electronic Voting System
-Electronic voting system using python along with Admin panel with various functionality
+Electronic voting system using python along with Admin panel with various functionality.